StoatFlow: Kafka Streams compatible engine built to scale up — not out

 TL;DR

-• Why: up to 3.4× less CPU and 7.8× less container memory vs Kafka Streams on the same hardware; up to 13.6× lower P99 latency on stateful workloads.
+- Why: up to 3.4× less CPU and 7.8× less container memory than Kafka Streams on the same hardware; up to 13.6× lower P99 latency on stateful workloads.

 Most stream-processing workloads fit on a single machine.
 Kafka Streams and Flink scale them out anyway — and you pay the architectural cost of distribution whether your workload needs it or not.

-StoatFlow is the alternative for workloads that don't.
-Same Kafka Streams DSL, single replica per app, built on JDK 25 virtual threads — your existing topology code compiles against StoatFlow, and your operators stop paying the distribution tax.
+StoatFlow is the alternative for the workloads that don't.
+Same Kafka Streams DSL, one replica per app, built on JDK 25 virtual threads: your existing topology code compiles against StoatFlow, and your operators stop paying the distribution tax.

 For the how, head to Getting Started.